1975 spring offensive: Debacle in the Central Highlands

-General Phu then faced the monumental task of moving a corps-sized column of troops, equipment, and vehicles over a largely unknown road some 160 mi through the mountains and jungles of the highlands to Nha Trang for the attempted counterattack.
+General Phú then faced the monumental task of moving a corps-sized column of troops, equipment, and vehicles over a largely unknown road some 160 mi through the mountains and jungles of the highlands to Nha Trang for the attempted counterattack.
 The force would consist of one battalion of the 44th ARVN Regiment, five Ranger groups, the 21st Tank Squadron, two 155 mm artillery battalions, one 175 mm battalion and Popular and Regional Force units.
 Also in train would be the men and equipment of the 20th Combat Engineer Group and the 231st Direct Support Group.

-Phu's excessive preoccupation with secrecy, however, doomed the effort from the beginning.
+Phú's excessive preoccupation with secrecy, however, doomed the effort from the beginning.
 Operational planning was limited only to a few trusted subordinates who had either contributed to or knew about it.
 Staff work was non-existent.
-The chief of staff of II Corps, for example, admitted that he was completely in the dark about the planned abandonment of Pleiku and Kon Tum.
+The chief of staff of II Corps, for example, admitted that he was completely in the dark about the planned abandonment of Pleiku and Kontum.
 Command of the convoy itself was handed over to the commander of the II Corps Rangers.
+Phú further muddied the command arrangements by appointing his assistant for operations to also oversee the withdrawal.